Brets0150/generic-cracker/README.md

 ### Hashtopolis Configuration

-Configure MDX Agent as a cracker binary in Hashtopolis:
+Configure MDX Agent as a mdx-agent binary in Hashtopolis:

 1. Upload the `mdx-agent` directory to your Hashtopolis agent
-2. Set the binary path: `/path/to/mdx-agent/cracker`
+2. Set the binary path: `/path/to/mdx-agent/mdx-agent`
-3. Configure as a generic cracker with dictionary attack support
+3. Configure as a generic mdx-agent with dictionary attack support

-Both `cracker` and `cracker.bin` launchers work identically for compatibility.
+Both `mdx-agent` and `mdx-agent.bin` launchers work identically for compatibility.

 ## Hashtopolis Integration Guide